Hari2644/agentic-ai-agriculture-research/README.md

 ---

+## Notes & Extensions
+- Research papers are retrieved in descending order of submission date to ensure that the results are recent.
+- The agent can be extended with basic error handling to manage scenarios such as API failures or empty search results.

+---
 ## Tools & Technologies
 - **Python** for agent logic and orchestration
 - **arXiv Public API** for accessing recent research papers